NASA's Perseverance rover lands on Mars, will search for signs of life | Science-Environment

-After a nearly seven month journey through space, Perseverance -- the largest and the most advanced rover NASA has ever sent to another world -- successfully touched down on the surface of Mars on Friday in a nail-biting landing that marks its first step in the search for signs of ancient microbial life on the Red Planet.
+NASA's largest and most advanced Mars rover, Perseverance, successfully touched down on the Martian surface on Friday, in a nail-biting landing that marks its first step in the search for signs of ancient microbial life on the Red Planet.

+''Touchdown confirmed!
+Perseverance safely on the surface of Mars, ready to begin seeking signs of past life,'' Indian-American flight controller Swati Mohan announced, prompting her colleagues at NASA to fist-bump and break into celebrations.

 Packed with groundbreaking technology, the Mars 2020 mission launched on July 30, last year, from Cape Canaveral Space Force Station in Florida, US.

-The rover streaked through the Martian atmosphere and landed safely inside the vast Jezero Crater on Mars, after traversing 472 million kilometers from the Earth, the US space agency said.
+The rover streaked through the Martian atmosphere and landed safely inside the vast Jezero Crater on Mars, after travelling for 203 days and traversing 472 million kilometres, the US space agency said.

 The touchdown of the rover marks an ambitious first step in the effort to collect Mars samples and return them to Earth, it said.